The plight of independent truckers

 If there was a load I needed in a week for a plant in Detroit or elsewhere, we would pay for a special truck haul and a team to haul it over the mountains.
 This came after getting to the dock dispatcher and pushing them to find my container.
 You don’t shut down Ford, GM, or Chrysler much less the Tiers supporting them.

-To get to the US interior, the ocean containers are loaded on railroad flatbeds and carried across the mountains.
+To get to the US interior, if one isn’t going the route of purchasing shipping containers for sale in New York, the ocean containers are brought in, loaded on railroad flatbeds and carried across the mountains.
 It is about a week-plus travel by the time it hits Detroit and going to automotive and the Tier facilities.
 My planning cycle to ship to Asia was one week plus three weeks plus one week.
 One week on each side of the ocean and three weeks on the ocean.
 I would allow one week+ to get from Detroit to Long Beach.
 Just reverse it to get stuff out of Asia.
 That is JIT.
 And inventory consists of Material cost or money sitting around.

 Railroads and Infrastructure